 Yesterday, it had been drizzling the whole day.
 I worked from home and I sat with my laptop working away facing my backyard.
 I had hung the bird feeders with seeds in it and in no time my backyard got busy with cute little birds enjoying their food and being happy.
 Birds and drizzle, I kept staring at the backyard, a peaceful vibe I felt.
 Towards the evening, I had the urge to have some kind of Kerala snacks.
 So many Kerala evening snacks lined up in front of me: pazhampori, medu vada, unnakaya, ullivada, parippu vada, mulagu bhaji, the list just goes on…

 When I get the craving, I cannot help but succumb to it.
 I wanted to try a new snack that I haven’t tried in my kitchen and not blogged about.
-I was reminded of Mutta Surka that my mom used to make, a very simple savoury snack made with rice flour and egg.
-Last Summer, my mom had brought the pan with several cavities on it (also called Unniappam pan or Paniyaram pan) from India.
+I was reminded of Mutta Surka which my mom used to make, a very simple savory snack made with rice flour and egg.
+Last Summer, my mom brought a pan with several cavities in it (also called Unniappam pan or Paniyaram pan) from India.
 It had been sitting idle in my kitchen cabinet since then.
 Mutta surka is made in that pan, I then decided to make this snack.
 It was quite easy to make and when I try something for the first time, I feel the greatest joy.
 Mutta Surka turned out great, they resemble mini edible hats and you can enjoy many in just one sitting.
 It gets too difficult to stop eating these mini snacks…